 Planning a 2018 wedding?
 You’re in for a treat!
-This year’s Pantone Colour of the Year is a beautiful shade of Violet and we’re seeing this hue pop up in everything from bridal wear to table settings!
-This deeper mystical shade of purple is a step away from the organic and botanical greens we saw take the lead in last year’s wedding season.
+This year’s Pantone Colour of the Year is a beautiful shade of Violet and we’re seeing this hue pop up in everything from bridal wear to table settings.

-Switch up the age-old tradition of wearing something blue in exchange for something purple!
+Why not switch up the age-old tradition of wearing something blue in exchange for something purple?
 While something blue represents purity and love, purple characterizes ambition, creativity and devotion, symbolizing what modern couples now value just as much in their relationships.
-Wearing something purple can be a sweet way to express the exciting new journey you and your partner are about to venture on where you share united goals and hopes for the future.
+Wearing something purple can be a sweet way to express the exciting new journey you and your partner are about to venture on, sharing united goals and hopes for the future.